RetroPie/RetroPie-Docs/docs/Atari-800-and-5200.md

 ```
 Rev. C:  Select ATARIBAS.ROM in /home/pi/RetroPie/BIOS/ATARIBAS.ROM
 ```
-Then press escape a few times to go back to the "Emulator Settings" and select Save Configuration File or alternatively change Save configuration file on exit from no to yes
+Then press escape a few times to go back to the "Emulator Settings" and select Save Configuration File or alternatively change Save configuration file on exit from no to yes.

 Then you can exit the emulator by pressing F9 and then try the game again or press shift+F5 to reboot the game.

-if you can't seem to make it work that way, once you have tried to start a game and use F9 to exit the emulator a file called .atari800.cfg will be created in the /home/pi directory
+If you can't seem to make it work that way, once you have tried to start a game and use F9 to exit the emulator a file called .atari800.cfg will be created in the /home/pi directory.

 This is a verified working .atari800.cfg file
 ```shell